- ABOUT MassCEC

 The GW Solar Institute video Will Solar Panels Save You Money? provides an overview of considerations for homeowners in determining whether solar makes financial sense, including common incentives across states nationwide.
 Note the solar installer will generally assist customers in applying for and/or providing information on available incentives.

-Federal Residential Renewable Energy Tax Credit - A credit of up to 30 percent of qualifying project costs
+Federal Residential Renewable Energy Tax Credit - A credit of up to 26 percent of qualifying project costs (Declining to 22 percent in 2023 then 0 percent in 2024)

 Massachusetts Personal Income Tax Credit - A credit of $1,000 or 15 percent of qualifying project costs, whichever is less